javiercanadillas/cloudrun-direct-vpc-egress/README.md

 - **No support for Cloud NAT** to exit to the internet through the VPC

 Execute the follwing comand to deploy Cloud Run with VPC Egress setting.
-So that requests to private address or internal DNS are routed to the VPC.
+Requests to private address or internal DNS are routed to the VPC.

 ```
 gcloud beta run deploy direct-vpc-egress-service \